sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 must fully endure before finding relief - either through their own action or with the help of their friends.

+One should note that, in a steading, players usually get to choose between Seek Help and Rest, and this choice may have more to do with their character's blame / forgiveness arc than how hurt their body is.

 ## Resting

 ![Rest card](images/move_rest.png){ width=2.5inch }